cn10xdev/Event-Management/README.md

 ### Users

 Users page gives an overview of all the users registered.
 We can search and add users.
-A report of all the students as a CSV can also be generated.
+A report of all the students can also be generated as a CSV.

 ![users page](assets/users.png)